danking/phat-tests/README.md

 The third argument, `workspace`, is a directory to store temporary files in.
 It will be created if it doesn't exist.

+## random-test.sh
+Here's the help doc:

+    bash random-test.sh f random_seed number_of_runs impl_directory workarea [ verifylog ]

+    - f -- the number of failures to resist
+    - random_seed -- the random seed
+    - number_of_runs -- number of times to throw the dice and run something
+    - impl_directory -- a path, relative to CWD, to the impl directory, don't include a trailing slash
+    - workarea -- a directory in which to place temporary files for testing
+    - stop_impl -- the group-specific implementation of stopping a node

 # Modifying The Scripts For Your Group